AntoineTUE/Moose/README.md

 ## Installation

-To simply install `Moose` itself, running the following suffices:
+To simply install `Moose` itself, running the following suffices (note that on PyPI it is known as `moose-spectra`):

 ```bash
 pip install moose-spectra